 The single-most important factor that can increase your chances of surviving an active shooter scenario is deceptively simple: be prepared.
 The immediate question that follows, is how exactly does one “be prepared” for such a life-altering, terrifying and (hopefully) one-off experience.
-After all, not everyone has a military or law-enforcement background!
+After all, not everyone has a military or law-enforcement background.
+Here we outline 6 steps to protect yourself during an active shooter situation.

 Think about where active shooter scenarios can occur.
 Usually, not in large, open areas, but rather in con ned spaces where access is a bit restricted (within rooms, buildings, sections of roads or alleyways, etc).
 Once the shooting starts, the chaos that usually ensues can be disorienting as people rush to evacuate.
 Being aware of different exits can be the difference between life and death; just a quick mental note of your surroundings can help.
 Making a habit of a quick and causal survey of the entry and exit points every time you walk into a new place is highly recommended.
 No, you’re not being paranoid, you’re just well prepared!